dev-sda1/bogosort/README.md

 # bogosort
-Bogosort in as many languages as possible
+Bogosort in as many languages as I know